-Learn how to open and read data files with Perl
+Perl files example - How to open and read data files with Perl

-In this article we'll show you how to easily open a file and read data from the file with Perl.
-As you'll see, the creators of Perl thought this was a fundamental activity, and they've made it as easy as possible.
-(That's one of the things I really like about Perl - many of the routine, daily programming tasks have been made very easy with this language.)
-If you've used other "structured" languages, such as C or FORTRAN, you'll appreciate how easy it is to open a file and create a loop to read data from the file.
+This article demonstrates how to open and read files in Perl.
+As you’ll see, the creators of Perl thought this was a fundamental activity, and they made it as easy as possible.
+(That’s one of the things I really like about Perl: many of the routine, daily programming tasks have been made very easy with this language.)

-The open() function
+The Perl open function

-Data files are opened in Perl using the open() function.
+You “open” files in Perl using the open function.
 When you open a data file, all you have to do is specify (a) a file handle and (b) the name of the file you want to read from.

 open (CHECKBOOK, "checkbook.txt");

-In this example, the name "CHECKBOOK" is the file handle that you'll use later when reading from the checkbook.txt data file.
-Any time you want to read data from the checkbook file, just use the file handle named "CHECKBOOK".
+In this example, the name CHECKBOOK is the file handle that you’ll use later when reading from the checkbook.txt data file.
+Any time you want to read data from the checkbook file, just use the file handle named CHECKBOOK.

-Example - opening a data file and reading from it
+Perl file reading example: Opening a data file and reading from it

 $record = <CHECKBOOK>;

-Pretty simple, eh?
 After this statement is executed, the variable $record contains the contents of the first line of the checkbook file.
-The "<>" symbol is called the line reading operator, and in this example we've put the checkbook file handle in the line reading operator, indicating that we'd like to read a line from the checkbook file.
+The <> symbol is called the Perl line reading operator, and in this example we’ve put the checkbook file handle in the line reading operator, indicating that we’d like to read a line from the checkbook file.

 Of course, instead of reading just one line of data, you may want to operate on many lines of data in the checkbook file.
-Suppose, for example, you wanted to print every record of information from the checkbook file.
-Here's the code to (a) open the checkbook file, (b) print each record from the file, and (c) close the file when you're finished working with it:
+Suppose, for example, you want to print every record of information from the checkbook file.
+Here’s the code to (a) open the checkbook file, (b) print each record from the file, and (c) close the file when you’re finished working with it:

 open (CHECKBOOK, "checkbook.txt");